 One said: “The following is a Grief overview of my skill set.”
-Of course, they meant to say Brief, and that was very sad.
+Of course, they meant to say brief.

 Here’s a head scratcher: One person noted in their cover letter: “Please call me after 5:30pm because I am self-employed, and my employer does not know I am looking for another job.”

 In response to the famous question: Reason for leaving last job?
 One woman explained: “I was on a maturity leave.”
-That’s good because I really do prefer to hire mature people as opposed to immature.
+She meant to say Maternity.

-Bad ending on this cover letter: “Thank you for your consideration Mr. McLogan, and I hope to hear from you, shorty.”
-(He meant to say Shortly)
+Here’s a bad way to end a cover letter: “Thank you for your consideration Mr. McLogan, and I hope to hear from you, shorty.”
+(I’m six foot one and he meant to say shortly)

 And finally this classic: “I’m seeking a party-time position, with potential for advancement.”
 Now that sounds like a fun job!